-By contrast, analysis is the study of the problem itself.
-Analysis seeks to make the problem specific to make it easier to find the optimal solution.
+In contrast, analysis is the study of the problem itself.
+Analysis seeks to make the problem as specific as possible.
+This will help in finding the optimal solution.

 Design outputs are much more likely to change.
 This is because there can be multiple solutions to one problem.
 Analysis outputs are as stable as the problem.
 So they are more worthy of being formally documented.

 You Can’t Avoid Analysis